surminus/cv/README.md

   datacentres, which included the initial power cabling, air conditioning implentation, networking, and full rack placement.
 Probably still the best experience of my career!

-## Personal

-2:1 BA Media with Cultural Theory at [Southampton Solent University](https://www.solent.ac.uk/)

-Outside work, I’m a big fan of films, and so like to go to the cinema when I can, and enjoy attending London Film Festival.
-I also enjoy music and gigs, fashion, good food, video games and most importantly, spending time with my cat, Bella.